Cuisinart SS 700 Brewing System Review

 UPDATED: 3/22/20

-For my Cuisinart SS 700 review we’ll take a look at style combined with functionality.
-The Cuisinart SS-700 is a brewer capable of working with K-cups, and not fussy about what type either.
-It features a generous reservoir, an iced coffee setting, and adjustable temp setting.
-Its styling is modern and sleek, and will complement most all decor.
+For my Cuisinart SS 700 review, we’ll take a look at style combined with functionality.
+The Cuisinart SS-700 is a brewer capable of working with K-cups and is not fussy about what type either.
+It features a generous reservoir, an iced coffee setting, and an adjustable temp setting.
+Its styling is modern and sleek and will complement most all the decor.

 It also has a side compartment for the brew holder assembly for those who like to use the option of the refillable My K-Cups, as one is included for your enjoyment.